 - Which changes were successful?

 Change management is an important practice - and it isn’t going away anytime soon.
-Regardless of the state of your change management practices, there is always room to improve.
-Whether that’s getting started by tracking changes or implementing risk assessment and automation systems.
+Regardless of the state of your change management practices, there is always room to improve, whether that’s getting started by tracking changes or implementing risk assessment and automation systems.
 Discover how Jira Service Management's change management capabilities can empower your IT operations teams.

 Don’t stop deploying: Practicing change management in uncertain times